Gervasio19/presentation-game/README.md

 **LAPSE** is a survival strategy game where you navigate a fictional city through a 10-day escalating crisis.
 Every day presents a critical dilemma: swipe left or right (or click choice buttons) to make tough decisions.

 Each choice affects your **Progress meter**.
 If your progress drops to **0%**, the crisis collapses!
-Strategically reach checkpoint days to save your progress and survive all 10 days to achieve a high score.
+The game automatically saves your progress every day, allowing you to retry from recent days if you fail.
+Survive all 10 days to achieve a high score.

 ---